 What is the purpose of a credit union?
 The primary purpose in furthering their goal of service is to encourage members to save money.
 Another purpose is to offer local loans to members.
 In fact, credit unions have traditionally made loans to people of ordinary means.
 Credit unions can charge lower rates for loans (as well as pay higher dividends on savings) because they are nonprofit cooperatives.
 Rather than paying profits to stockholders, credit unions return earnings to members in the form of dividends or improved services.

 Are savings deposits insured?
 Yes.
-All savings accounts are insured up to $250,000 by the NCUA, the National Credit Union Administration, an agency of the federal government.
+All savings accounts are insured to at least $250,000 by the NCUA, the National Credit Union Administration, a U.S. Government Agency.

 Who can join a credit union?
 A credit union exists to serve a specific group of people, such as a group of employees or the members of a professional or religious group.
 This is called a "field of membership."
 The field of membership may include where they live, work, worship, shop or their membership in a social or economic group.
 Our current membership includes Ada, Bannock, Bingham, Bonneville, Canyon, Jerome, Minidoka and Twin Falls counties.